Liz Earle: Charity and campaigning

 Earle was one of the founding members of the Guild of Health Writers and co-founded the Food Labelling Agenda (FLAG).
-She is a Patron of Ace Africa; is an ambassador and advocate for several food-focused charities including The Soil Association, The Sustainable Food Trust, Tearfund, The Menopause Charity and Compassion in World Farming and has fronted campaigns for The Prince's Trust and the Royal Osteoporosis Society.
+She is an ambassador and advocate for several food-focused charities including The Soil Association, The Sustainable Food Trust, Tearfund, The Menopause Charity and Compassion in World Farming and has fronted campaigns for The Prince's Trust and the Royal Osteoporosis Society.
 She is also an Ambassador for Love British Food, CURE International, and International Health Partners.

 In 2010, she founded the humanitarian charity LiveTwice.
-In 2024 she was appointed to the board of the Centre for Social Justice.
+In 2024 she was appointed to the board of the Centre for Social Justice..
+As of 2025, she chairs the CSJ's Beyond Midlife Commission.
 She does not belong to any political party.